erentechlabs/weeklydish/README.md

 Tired of the daily struggle of “what should I cook today?”
 Weekly Dish is here to simplify meal planning and make cooking fun again!
 This easy-to-use app helps you organize your meals, discover new recipes, and track nutritional info — all in one place.

-Key Features:
+## Key Features:
-🍽️ Instant Meal Planning – Plan your meals in 6 categories: Breakfast, Lunch, Dinner, and Snacks for all meals.
+- 🍽️ **Instant Meal Planning** – Plan your meals in 6 categories: Breakfast, Lunch, Dinner, and Snacks for all meals.
-🍳 AI Chef Suggestions – Not sure what to cook?
+- 🍳 **AI Chef Suggestions** – Not sure what to cook?
 Get meal ideas based on ingredients you have.
-📊 Nutritional Info – Track calories, fat, protein, and carbs for each meal.
+- 📊 **Nutritional Info** – Track calories, fat, protein, and carbs for each meal.
-🔄 Full Control – Add, edit, or remove meals from your weekly menu with ease.
+- 🔄 **Full Control** – Add, edit, or remove meals from your weekly menu with ease.
-🛒 Shopping Lists – Create shopping lists for your meals with just one tap!
+- 🛒 **Shopping Lists** – Create shopping lists for your meals with just one tap!
-⚠️ Allergen Alerts – Avoid allergens in recipes, with alternative suggestions.
+- ⚠️ **Allergen Alerts** – Avoid allergens in recipes, with alternative suggestions.

-Enjoy seamless meal planning, recipe suggestions, and grocery shopping — all in one app.
-With Weekly Dish, you’re in charge of your meals like never before.

 ## Screenshots
 <p align="center" style="display: flex; justify-content: center; align-items: center; gap: 10px;">